Code-Institute-Submissions/DPHamdev-mp4-sound-haven_ApResub/README.md

    - Default_town_or_city field: the town or city name of the user.
    - Default_postcode field: the postcode of the user.
    - Default_country field: the country of the user.

+- **ContactForm model**
+  - Stores the contact form filled by the user.
+  - Name field: the name of the user.
+  - Email field: the email of the user.
+  - Order_number: the order number if the user has it.
+Filled manually by the user.
+  - Message: the message in the form.
+  - Date: the date it was sent.

+- **Blog model**
+   - Stores articles/ blogs for the website.
+   - Image field: the image for the article.
+   - Author field: the author of the article, a foreign key from the User model.
+   - Title field: the title for the article.
+   - Paragraph1: the first paragraph of the article.
+   - Paragraph2: the second paragraph of the article.
+   - Paragraph3: the third paragraph of the article.
+   - Created_on: the data it was created.

 <br/>